iPlumb3r/EcosystemMapping/ReadMe.md

 Mantra
 -
 The __"Intension"__ is more important than the __"Extension"__
-_(The reason why a thing is here is more important than the nature of this thing)_
+_(The reason why a thing is in the map is more important than the nature of this thing)_

 More here : <a href="https://github.com/iPlumb3r/EntangledBootstrap/blob/master/1_Semantic/Model_EN.md">2-level Model</a>